Activate Your Character Strengths: The Path to Authentic Happiness

 • Reading an engaging book,

-• Dancing, Playing a sport you love, or
+• Playing a sport you love, or

 • Immersing yourself in a stimulating dialogue.